 CaveSim program element: Geology Pertinent Standards Photos of past CaveSim programs Depending on the time available in your schedule, CaveSim staff can either do group demonstrations, or students can participate in our geology lab.
 Demos and labs are described below: Demonstration of how caves form.
 CaveSim staff apply weak acid to limestone, which causes the limestone to effervesce (fizz).
 Lesson about groundwater, why it's acidic, and how it makes caves.
 4-ESS1-1 Earth's Place in the Universe: Identify evidence from patterns in rock formations and fossils in rock layers to support an explanation for changes in a landscape over time.
-Cave Sim program lead Dave Jackson teaches kids about limestone soluablity in weak acid during a demo in Austin, TX.
-Photo by Austin Parks & Rec staff.
 Discussion on the formation of sinkholes, and the benefits / dangers that they afford humans.
 2-ESS2-3 Earth's Systems: Obtain information to identify where water is found on Earth and that it can be solid or liquid.
 Six-station geology lab.
 Students rotate through six stations and conduct a different rock/mineral identification experiment at each station.
 Identification methods include tests of hardness, magnetism, and density.
 Also includes fossil station.
 2-PS1-1 Matter and Its Interactions: describe and classify different kinds of materials by their observable properties.
 3-LS4-1 Biological Evolution: Unity and Diversity: Analyze and interpret data from fossils to provide evidence of the organisms and the environments in which they lived long ago.
-Discussion of the uses that humans have for various rocks and minerals, including limestone (for concrete) and gypsum (a common cave mineral also found in drywall) Space required: may be taught indoors or outdoors. · ·
+CaveSim program lead Dave Jackson teaches kids about limestone soluablity in weak acid during a demo in Austin, TX.
+Photo by Austin Parks & Rec staff.
+Discussion of the uses that humans have for various rocks and minerals, including limestone (for concrete) and gypsum (a common cave mineral also found in drywall) Space required: may be taught indoors or outdoors.

-CaveSim program element: Squeezebox and Math Pertinent Standards Photos of past CaveSim programs Space required: typically set up near the stretcher (see above).
-Any indoor or outdoor 3.NF: Develop understanding of fractions as numbers.
+CaveSim program element: Squeezebox and Math Pertinent Standards Photos of past CaveSim programs CaveSim program element: Squeezebox and Math We bring an adjustable-height wooden box through which students can crawl to safely test their ability to navigate tight spaces.
+Students use a tape measure to quantify how tight a space they can move through.
+Space required: typically set up near the stretcher (see above).
+Any indoor or outdoor setting is fine.
+3.NF: Develop understanding of fractions as numbers.
 2.MD: Measure and estimate lengths in standard units.
-2.MD: Relate addition and subtraction to length.
-Students at a 2018 Austin PARD program use a tape measure to quantify their squeezebox skills.
-A student in Colorado has fun making it through the squeezebox.
+2.MD: Relate addition and subtraction to length. <image/> <image/> A student in Colorado has fun making it through the squeezebox.
 Children with a wide range of ability levels can participate in our programs.
 The squeezebox lid easily lifts if a child is feeling uncomfortable.

 CaveSim program element: Rescue Stretcher Pertinent Standards Photos of past CaveSim programs We bring a cave rescue stretcher (Sked) to our programs.
-Students take turns getting into the stretcher.
-With the direct supervision of CaveSim staff, the student in the stretcher is carried through and around obstacles by fellow students.
-Students learn teamwork, communication, and leadership.
-Space required : any indoor or outdoor setting.
-May be done in classrooms or even hallways.
-Speaking and listening standards: Grade 2: 1: Participate in collaborative conversations with diverse partners With supervision from CaveSim staff, a team of kids gets ready to lift and carry a friend in the stretcher.
+Students take turns getting into Speaking and listening standards: Grade 2: 1: Participate in collaborative conversations with diverse partners With supervision from Cave Sim staff, a team of kids gets ready to lift and carry a friend in the stretcher.